From First DUI to Death Penalty

 - Finally, the investigation targets whoever was with the child.

-As your Tampa child abuse attorney, I challenge this process.
-I demand the complete medical history.
-Furthermore, I retain independent medical experts to expose assumptions that lack scientific foundation.
+As your Tampa child abuse attorney, Rocky Brancato challenges this process.
+The defense team demands the complete medical history.
+Furthermore, the team retains independent medical experts to expose assumptions that lack scientific foundation.

 Medical Conditions Mistaken for Abuse